ombulabs/blog/_posts/2020-04-20-open-source-report-q1.markdown

 ---

-This is our first quarter report for open source projects, we will be releasing this report on each quarter with the purpose of motivate us to contribute more and release more open source projects.
+This is our first quarter report for open source projects, we will be releasing this report on each quarter of the year with the purpose of motivate us to contribute more and release more open source projects.

 <!--more-->

 <img src="/blog/assets/images/corgi_fight.jpg" alt="open source ombulabs" class="medium-img">

-## Relevant news for Q1 (1/1/2020 to 04/05/2020)
+## Relevant news for Q1 (Jan 1st - Apr 5th)

 ### Skunk

-[Skunk](https://github.com/fastruby/skunk) is a RubyCritic extension to calculate the [SkunkScore](https://www.fastruby.io/blog/code-quality/intruducing-skunk-stink-score-calculator.html) for a file or project.
+[Skunk](https://github.com/fastruby/skunk) is a [RubyCritic](https://github.com/whitesmith/rubycritic) extension to calculate the [SkunkScore](https://www.fastruby.io/blog/code-quality/intruducing-skunk-stink-score-calculator.html) for a file or project.

 #### Changes
 - Gained 58 new commits, contributed by 5 authors.